sltc2024/sltc2024.github.io/index.md

 ### Registration

-If you will participate at SLTC, please register [here](https://www.trippus.net/sltc2024_delegate).
+If you will participate, please register [here](https://www.trippus.net/sltc2024_delegate).

 ### Program